Erylichi/PDA/README.md

 - To create a data sets in which lead to greater understanding  of the religion factors which can influence goverment policy.
 - To provide the means to examine the numbers of people and what religion has the least/most and beliefs they already affect our country.
 - Knowing the types of religion/s in our own community can help to understand many types of differences that are visible all around us.
--Having the knowledge of what other religions belief helps to sustain social solidarity by providing social cohesion through common rituals and values.
+- Having the knowledge of what other religions belief helps to sustain social solidarity by providing social cohesion through common rituals and values.
--Types of Religious Discrimination
+- Types of Religious Discrimination
--Effects of Religion on the Economy
+- Effects of Religion on the Economy
 - Knowing whats the religion around in our area helps in preserving social norms and strengthening social control.